starcitizen-lug/knowledge-base/wiki/Troubleshooting.md

 1. Make sure our [LUG Helper](https://github.com/starcitizen-lug/lug-helper)'s Preflight Check passes all checks
 2. Make sure all prerequisites from the [Quick Start Guide](Quick-Start-Guide) are satisfied on your system
+3. Kill all wine processes and re-launch a fresh instance of the game
-3. Check Lutris logs by clicking the arrow beside the play button:
+4. Check Lutris logs by clicking the arrow beside the play button:
   ![Screenshot from 2023-04-15 14-09-40](https://user-images.githubusercontent.com/3657071/232246219-8d713782-2d22-474c-a350-921e4af430af.png)
-4. Run Lutris in debug mode to see more verbose logging.
+5. Run Lutris in debug mode to see more verbose logging.
 Native: `lutris -d` Flatpak: `flatpak run net.lutris.Lutris -d`
-5. If CLI mode is turned on, there will be additional useful output in your terminal window
+6. If CLI mode is turned on, there will be additional useful output in your terminal window
-6. Look for your issue in the [latest news](https://github.com/starcitizen-lug/knowledge-base/wiki#news) and the list of common issues below
+7. Look for your issue in the [latest news](https://github.com/starcitizen-lug/knowledge-base/wiki#news) and the list of common issues below
-7. Ask for help on our [social channels](https://github.com/starcitizen-lug/knowledge-base/wiki#welcome-space-penguins)
+8. Ask for help on our [social channels](https://github.com/starcitizen-lug/knowledge-base/wiki#welcome-space-penguins)

 ### Contents